jlapeyre/Symata.jl/README.md

 ### About versions

 Passes all test with Julia v0.5.

-Mostly works with Julia v0.6-rc2
+Branch v0.6-a of Symata works with at least Julia v0.6-rc2, although more slowly and with some features disabled.

 Symata is sufficiently complex to make keeping up with changes to Julia an enormous task, requiring much more than simply changing syntax.